Kids are going to love making a popsicle stick bird feeder for the garden. We show you how to host a craft party for kids at home too.

 Disclosure: This project has been compensated as part of a craft recipe project using Elmer’s #collectivebias #xtremeschoolglue #gluenglitter

 I was recently asked to host an Elmer’s X-TREME craft party at my house.
-My mission, should I choose to accept it, was to build birdhouses using wood, and after I accepted my mission, I was advised that a mystery product also needed to be used, and I could choose glitter or buttons.
+My mission, was to build birdhouses using wood, and after I accepted my mission, I was advised that a mystery product also needed to be used, and I could choose glitter or buttons.

 Pre-party I attempted to build a birdhouse for the first time out of popsicle sticks and an hour later still not being finished I realized that this plan had disaster written all over it.
 After all, I had invited four and five-year-old children over.
 Short attention spans coupled with fiddly work was not going to be a good mix for them.
-So a quick revision of my plan and a quick 30-minute project later and this is what I came up with instead:
+So a quick revision of my plan and 30-minutes later and I made a popsicle stick bird feeder instead.

 So once our plan was in place, Marisol and I hit the ground running for craft supplies and food for our party.

 After lunch and playing outside, we settled indoors to do the craft project.
-We extended our new dining room table and placed a plastic tablecloth down to protect it, hung the bird feeder that I had made from the light and then lined up lots of little gift boxes for all of the children containing all of the supplies they would need to make their project.
+We extended our dining room table and placed a plastic tablecloth down to protect it.
+I hung the bird feeder that I had previously made from the light above the table, and then lined up lots of craft kit boxes for the kids that contained all of the supplies they would need to make their project.

 - 50 popsicle sticks